Ellen DeGeneres: Personal life

+In May 2025, DeGeneres was listed in the Sunday Times Rich List with a net worth of £363 million.

-DeGeneres is a fan of the NFL but does not follow one team; she has shown support for the New Orleans Saints and the Green Bay Packers, and attended a 2011 Saints practice session dressed as Packers Hall of Famer Don Hutson.
+DeGeneres is a fan of the National Football League, but does not follow one team; she has shown support for the New Orleans Saints and the Green Bay Packers, and she attended a 2011 Saints practice session dressed as Packers Hall of Famer Don Hutson.

 Sexual orientation and relationships

 In 1997, DeGeneres came out as a lesbian.
 The disclosure of her sexual orientation sparked intense interest by American tabloids.
 The contentiousness of the media coverage stunted her professional career and left her "mired in depression".
-In her book Love, Ellen, DeGeneres's mother Betty describes being initially shocked when DeGeneres came out, but she has since become one of her strongest supporters; she is also an active member of PFLAG and spokesperson for the Human Rights Campaign's Coming Out Project.
+In her book Love, Ellen, DeGeneres's mother Betty describes being initially shocked when DeGeneres came out, but she has since become one of her strongest supporters; Betty is also an active member of PFLAG and spokesperson for the Human Rights Campaign's Coming Out Project.
 The same year she came out, DeGeneres started a romantic relationship with actress Anne Heche that lasted until August 2000.
 From 2000 to 2004, DeGeneres maintained a close relationship with photographer Alexandra Hedison.
 The couple appeared on the cover of The Advocate after their separation had already been announced to the media.